 While there's no indication that this incident was gang-related, the motive is being looked at carefully.

-At a press conference Wednesday night, NYPD Deputy Chief Timothy McCormack said that close to 1,300 guns were recovered in the Bronx alone last year.
+At Wednesday night's police press conference Deputy Chief Timothy McCormack said that close to 1,300 guns were recovered in the Bronx alone last year.